Scooters, Mopeds, Etc... in Kentucky

 You must be at least 16 years old to apply for your moped license.
 If you already have a driver's or motorcycle license or permit, it will suffice.
 You won't need a moped license, too.

 Apply for your moped license at your local Transportation Cabinet's County Clerk's office.

 The application process for a Kentucky moped license is much like that of a driver's permit.
 You'll complete a driver license application as well as take the written and vision exams.

 If you successfully pass your exams, the clerk will issue you a KY moped license.
-You can keep it until you obtain a motorcycle or driver's license, at which point you'll need to submit your moped license to the County Clerk's office.
+You can keep it until you obtain a motorcycle or driver's license, at which point you'll need to submit your moped license to the Transportation Cabinet's County Clerk's office.

-Even with a moped license or regular driver's license, a moped is not allowed on any public highways that have a minimum speed limit above 30 mph.
+Even with a moped license or regular driver's license, a moped is not allowed on any public highways that have a minimum speed limit above 30 MPH.

-Starting on page 55, the Kentucky Drivers Manual dives deeper into the laws and procedures regarding motorcycles and other types of bikes and mopeds.
+The Kentucky Drivers Manual dives deeper into the laws and procedures regarding motorcycles and other types of bikes and mopeds.